How to Identify Your Desires and Where They Come From

 Numbers never end, so the amount of things that can be had or desired is endless.
 I think it best for me to not abandon contentment just because I have goals.
 For me, the abandonment of contentment is desire.
 I wish you this freedom from desire if you will have it.

-Comment your thoughts, topic suggestions & questions below 👇
+Comment your thoughts & questions below 👇

-Share with social buttons below 👇
+Share how you like or with social buttons below 👇

 Written by